Seasonal Safety Tips

 - During the winter, outdoor cats sometimes sleep under the hoods of cars.
 When the motor is started, the cat can be injured or killed by the fan belt.
 If there are outdoor cats in your area, bang loudly on the car hood before starting the engine to give the cat a chance to escape.

 - Do not leave your pet alone in a car during cold weather.
-A car can act as a refrigerator in the winter, holding in the cold.
+Just like hot cars can be deadly in the summer, cold cars can become too cold for pets (or people) during the winter.

 - Pets found suffering from the effects of severe cold weather should be taken immediately to a veterinarian.
 During transport, the animal should be wrapped in warm, dry towels and blankets.